Enkhbayan-IT/sysadmin-lab/02-initial-server-configuration/README.md

 | Preferred DNS | 1.1.1.1 |
 | Alternate DNS | 8.8.8.8 |

-> **Note:** Public DNS servers were used temporarily during the initial configuration.
-After installing Active Directory and DNS Server, the Preferred DNS server was changed to the local DNS server.
+> **Note:** Public DNS servers were used only during the initial setup.
+After installing the DNS Server role, the Preferred DNS server was changed to the local DNS server.

 ---

-# Screenshots
+## Screenshots

 ### Static IPv4 Configuration